veronikanoolien/veronikanoolien.github.io/README.md

 ## About Me

 I'm Veronika Noolien, an illustrator and book editor learning web development to better showcase my creative work online.
-This project represents my journey from "oh my god, what the hell" to something that looks like a real webpage.
+This project represents my journey from "oh my god, what the hell" to something that actually looks like a real webpage.

 **Connect with me:**